jeqcho/in-context-language-learning/working-notes.md

 I want to generate one with H-500-E-200 so I sbatched a train for that model.
 TODO generate data with it.

 Idea: for non-permutate (or even with permutate), compare how the LLM learns the HMM if we vary H.

+# Feb 25

+Let's train on the permutated H-200-E-200.
+But first let's check why the others didn't save.
+Ok it did save.

+We need to generate a larger dataset.
+Currently it is 100M tokens (using 8 hours).
+But that only satisfies 100 seconds of trianing (1M tokens/s).
+We should aim for 5B tokens, which is 83 minutes of training.
+Naively, that is also 400 hours of GPU time.
+Let's try to use claude 3.7 to speed things up.

+Current benchmark for H-200-E-200-perms is 4m35s for 1M.

+1. Change batch size
+Seems like we can scale until 4096 and it still works fine.
+What took 4m is now 20s.

+2. Pre-allocate tensors
+This reduced 4m to 2m.

+These two allows for 20 hours of GPU instead of 400.

+Testing it on the 100M H-200-E-200 gives an estimated 1h instead of 8h using 1024.

+# Feb 27

+On the synthetic data generation, it now reaches 1.7T per file.
+I have two files so that's 3.4TB.
+First let's make sure we are nowhere near the lab's quota.
+[Handbook](https://handbook.eng.kempnerinstitute.harvard.edu/s1_high_performance_computing/storage_and_data_transfer/understanding_storage_options.html) says that the lab has 50 TB.
+Calling `du -sh /n/netscratch/sham_lab` to get the amount of storage used.

+Another concern is that we budgeted 55 hours for each run.
+46h passed and 18h to go, so total 64 h.
+We still need to give it 10h at least, or maybe 15h for the data to save.
+Let's see if we can give more time to an sbatched run?
+It is possible to use `scontrol` but access is denied.

+I cut loss and will sbatch a new run.
+I will create 5 parallel copies, each is 1B tokens.

+Actually, let's think if we actually need that much.
+Chincilla says 20 tokens per parameter.
+Let's see how big is the Llama.

+Llama is about 100M parameters.
+We need about 2T tokens.

+I also realize we set the models to `cpu`.
+I sbatched to compare the new speed after removing that line.
+Somehow, removing that line makes things runs slower.
+It is aspect of that currently is going to take one and 70 hours to run five minutes talking while previously it was just 60 hours.